aivve/bbscoin-helpers/README.md

-# cryptonote-helpers
+# bbscoin-helpers

-Native Node.js module for CryptoNote based cryptocurrencies.
+Native Node.js module for BBSCoin, however this should work for all cryptonote based cryptocurrencies.

 ## Usages